 The Texas Water Code offers an opportunity to designate sites of unique value for use as surface water supply reservoirs.
 Through use of a decision-based water management strategy analysis and selection process, the RHWPG selected two surface water reservoir projects, Allens Creek and Little River Off-Channel, for inclusion in the 2006 Regional Water Plan.
-Two additional reservoir projects, Bedias Reservoir and Little River Reservoir were recommended in the 2001 Plan but were replaced in the 2006 Plan by different water management strategies.
-The RHWPG had decided to recommend the locations of each of these projects as unique sites.
-In 2007 the Texas Legislature adopted the unique reservoir sites recommended in the 2007 State Water Plan, which were amended to the Texas Water Code.
+Two additional reservoir projects, Bedias Creek and Little River were recommended in the 2001 Plan but were replaced in the 2006 Plan by different water management strategies.
+The RHWPG has decided to recommend the locations of each of these projects as unique sites.
+To date, the Legislature has only designated Allens Creek Reservoir as unique.

-The four sites were:
+The four sites are: